AES Hawaii, Inc. has a reputation to uphold -- that as the cleanest power plant in the US state of Hawaii.

 The DB-60 also incorporates a 10 HP booster pump for increasing water pressure by as much as 150 psi.
 At a total boosted pressure of 200 psi, the machine uses about 20-30 gpm.

 Fed by a 1-1/2" quick-disconnect hose, the unit requires just 10 psi of constant pressure.
-An optional dosing pump can be used to automatically meter in odor control additives or surfactants.
 It can be outfitted for potable or non-potable water sources.

 One of the world's cleanest coal-fired operations